 “You got a minute to live.
 Fill it with words.” -Tony Stark, Iron Man 3

-Just a few days ago, I answered a question from a Manta community member about delivering a PowerPoint presentation to a prospective client.
+Just a few days ago, I answered a question about delivering a PowerPoint presentation to a prospective client.
 They wanted to know the maximum number of PowerPoint slides to use when making a presentation about their company.

 Some of the pointers I gave him are below: